 Ratio of Net Debt to Adjusted EBITDA

 The Ratio of Net Debt to Adjusted EBITDA is a non-IFRS financial measure derived by dividing Net Debt by Adjusted EBITDA.
-The Company considers the ratio of net debt to Adjusted EBITDA to be a performance measure providing relevant financial leverage information to management, investors and other users of the Company's financial information.
 Reconciliations of Net Debt and Adjusted EBITDA to the nearest IFRS measures are presented above.
-The Company's Ratio of Net Debt to Adjusted EBITDA, and the ratio of each of the most directly comparable measures to Net Debt and Adjusted EBITDA presented in accordance with IFRS as of the dates shown was as follows: